 While one could take the traditional method of marketing campaigns to popularize the event, another way to market your event is to find a platform partner and build on their network of participants and judges to get the maximum outreach.
 Choosing the right hackathon platform makes conducting a platform easier due to built-in features that support your marketing efforts like social sharing and email triggers.

-Operationally, if you are hosting an offline-onsite hackathon, you will need to arrange for a spacious venue, and create an environment that encourages uninterrupted working.
+Operationally, if you are hosting an offline-onsite hackathon, you will need to arrange for a spacious venue and create an environment that encourages uninterrupted working.
 If your hackathon is spread over days, then an endless flow of food and resting areas for participants takes precedence.

-However, more and more organizations are leaning towards organizing online hackathons due to the flexibility they offer to both the organizers as well as participants.
+However, more and more organizations are leaning towards organizing hackathons online due to the flexibility they offer to both the organizers as well as participants.
 Organizers save a lot of logistical costs, it becomes easier to increase the scale of the event, and participants can work from their comfort zones.

 Hackathons might seem like a long, endless list of things to do, but it can be broadly categorized into six easy steps – Ideating the hackathon/ideathon, organizing the event, inviting participants, choosing judges, reviewing submissions, and declaring winners.